 Because this is a light salad, we are going to skip the creamy dressings and make a delicious Citrus Vinaigrette.
 To make the citrus vinaigrette, all you need is lemon juice (fresh is best), corn oil, salt, pepper and a sprig of rosemary.

-Most people like using olive oil for their dressings, but I like using corn oil because it has a neutral flavor which allows the lemon to shine through.
+Most people like using olive oil for their dressings.
+I like using corn oil because it has a neutral flavor.
+This allows the lemon to shine through.
 For this vinaigrette, you are going to measure out 1/2 cup of corn oil.

-Now, in a measuring cup, add all your ingredients and mix together with a small wire whisk to emulsify it together.
+Now, in a measuring cup, add all your ingredients.
+Mix together with a small wire whisk to emulsify it together.
 That just means you are making everything come together so that your oil and lemon juice blend well.

 Now — we are ready to assemble the salad!